lestrrat-go/option/README.md

 Giving third parties complete access to exported fields is like handing out a loaded weapon to the users, and you are at their mercy.

-Of course, providing public APIs for everything so you can validate and control concurrency is an option, but then ... it 's a lot of work, and you may have to provide APIs _only_ so that users can refer it in the option-configuration phase.
+Of course, providing public APIs for everything so you can validate and control concurrency is an option, but then ... it's a lot of work, and you may have to provide APIs _only_ so that users can refer it in the option-configuration phase.
 That sounds like a lot of extra work.